handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 2) Click Window -> Fast Script Reload -> Force Reload to trigger
 3) or call `FastScriptReloadManager.TriggerReloadForChangedFiles()` method from code

+> You can also use Editor -> Hotkeys to bind Force Reload to specific key.

 ### [Live-Reload] Hot-Reload over Network
 With on-device build, your code changes will be distributed over the network in real-time.